 How do you see the fashion/textile industry's future?

 Increasingly moving to greater environmental and social responsibility.
 It has to happen.
 Fast fashion is not sustainable and means that people suffer.

 What motivates you everyday to do the work you do?

 Helping to get more people to see the value of organic textiles - using the Global Organic Textile Standards.

 So there you have it, there’s a whole lot of meaning behind a small GOTS logo.
 Looking out for GOTS is a great way to look out for the planet.
 And there are many other certifying bodies out there investigating retailers and suppliers too.
 The message is clear: causing harm to people or the environment in the name of textiles is unacceptable.
 GOTS certification empowers you to start helping the planet through the power of your own choices.

-You can read our other related articles about Conventionally Grown Natural Fibre Cotton and How Good is Wearing Cotton For You and For The Environment.
+Checkout other related article - How Good is Wearing Cotton For You and For The Environment.

 What do you think of GOTS?
 Share your thoughts by tweeting us @Amberoot, or in the comments below.
 We’d love to hear from you!